aggregat4/blog/posts/2020-02-09-blogpost-minimal-testing-framework-for-typescript.md

 date: 2020-02-09
 ---

-Inspired by [baretest](https://github.com/volument/baretest/blob/master/baretest.js) I wanted to move my testing setup from jest to something similarly minimal. `baretest` is less than 100 lines of very understandable Javascript code and a bunch of that is even concerned with color highlighting!
+Inspired by [Baretest](https://github.com/volument/baretest/blob/master/baretest.js) I wanted to move my testing setup from jest to something similarly minimal.
+Baretest is less than 100 lines of very understandable JavaScript code and a bunch of that is even concerned with color highlighting!

 We use jest at work and it works fine, but it is an enormous framework with many dependencies.
-In my personal project it was the last thing holding me back from removing babel as a dependency. baretest's incredible simplicity motivated me to try to replace jest with something similar.
+In my personal project it was the last thing holding me back from removing babel as a dependency.
+Baretest's incredible simplicity motivated me to try to replace jest with something similar.

-I transformed baretest into Typescript and added it to my project.
-Since I still need some form of assertions in my tests I decided to use [Ceylon](https://github.com/dylanparry/ceylon) (a Typescript assertion library) as a more or less drop in replacement for the jest assertions.
+I transformed Baretest into TypeScript and added it to my project.
+Since I still need some form of assertions in my tests I decided to use [Ceylon](https://github.com/dylanparry/ceylon) (a TypeScript assertion library) as a more or less drop in replacement for the jest assertions.

 Since we no longer have jest doing all kinds of magic we can't just have tests sprinkled over the workspace and automatically gathered and executed.
 Instead we now have a manual test suite that gathers the individual test files and runs them: